About the Journal

-Copyright of articles published in the Bulletin de la Dialyse à Domicile are retained by the author with respect of the licence Common Creative CC by 4.0.
-See details on copyright and licence on this link.
+Copyright of articles published in the Bulletin de la Dialyse à Domicile is retained by the author with respect to the license Common Creative CC by 4.0.
+See details on copyright and license on this link.

 - The full text of all articles is deposited in digital archives to guarantee long-term digital preservation.

-- We respect privacy of readers, authors and subscribers
+- We respect the privacy of readers, authors, and subscribers

-- The authors must obtain informed consent of any publication dealing with human research.
+- The authors must obtain informed consent for any publication dealing with human research.

 - The Bulletin de la Dialyse à Domicile does not publish any advertising.

-- Hosting and journal software : The Bulletin de la Dialyse à Domicile is published with Open Journal Systems (OJS), a journal management and publishing system developed by the Public Knowledge Project.
-It is hosted on the server of University of Leuven in Belgium (https://ojs.uclouvain.be/)
+- Hosting and journal software: The Bulletin de la Dialyse à Domicile is published with Open Journal Systems (OJS), a journal management and publishing system developed by the Public Knowledge Project.
+It is hosted on the server of the University of Leuven in Belgium (https://ojs.uclouvain.be/)